How can I make more money in my business?

 - 1001 Business Bedtime Stories; Vivienne and cash-flow

 - How to get paid in your business

 As I mentioned above, many businesses fall over even though they make profit and they grow.
 I also mentioned the compounding problem of growth.
 I’ll explain the compounding problem in a super simplified example here:

 Let’s say you start in month 1 with a bank account balance of $1,000 and you sell $1,000 worth of stuff this month and after expenses you have $100 left over. that should mean you are $100 better off at the end of the month than you were at the beginning.

 But if you’ve only collect $500 of that $1.000 in month 1, and the balance follows the month after, you’ll be $400 worse off at the end of month 1 than you were at the beginning.
-Balance $600 at the start of month 2.
+The balance at the start of month 2 is now $600.
 Now if in the next month you grow 20% and sell $1200 and you make the same profit percentage (10%) you will have made a total $220 profit by the end of month 2.